16 Popular and Traditional Beverages from Turkey

 Ingredients and Preparation

-Types of Turkish Drinks
+Classifications of Turkish Beverages

 Turkish beverages are drinks widely savored in Turkey, a country that belongs to Western Asia, known for its rich cultural heritage and diverse culinary traditions.